 On 1 August 2013, NAMA established a US subsidiary, NASLLC.
-NASLLC is a wholly owned subsidiary of NAPM, and was established to acquire property assets located in the US following insolvency processes.
-Since its acquisition, NASLLC has acquired two assets located in the US and has subsequently sold these assets.
+NASLLC was a wholly owned subsidiary of NAPM, and was established to acquire property assets located in the US following insolvency processes.
+Since its acquisition, NASLLC acquired and subsequently sold two assets located in the US.
+NASLLC was dissolved on 21 October 2021 and ceased to be a NAMA Group entity on the same date.